peterkmissionready/ts-api-cd-demo-monday/README.md

 2. Type `npm install` in this command prompt.

 3. Type
-`npm run build` on terminal.
+`npm run build` on the command prompt.
 This will install all the necessary dependencies.